Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a boundary that breaks scale-invariance

 \subsection{Imaginary time picture, and the arctic circle phenomenon}

 Before presenting our results, let us mention that it is possible to look at the imaginary time picture for a weakly magnetized string, where bosonization applies \cite{AbanovKorepin}.
 It was shown that already in this limit, the slit shown in Sec.~\ref{sec:cbc} becomes an \emph{ellipse}, where the degrees of freedom are frozen.
-The LEFP then becomes proportional to $\ell^2$.
 It was however noted that this picture agrees only qualitatively with the numerical data at maximum magnetization.
-Here we determine the region numerically for finite but large $\ell$.
+Here we determine the region numerically for finite but large $\ell$ in the dimer model.
+The XX chain should give similar results.

 We first recall the height mapping for dimers.
 Let us associate an integer height with each plaquette of the lattice, as illustrated in Fig.~\ref{fig:heights}.
 The heights are defined as follows.
 Set the value on the lower leftmost face to be zero.
 Then, turning counterclockwise around a site of the even (resp. odd) sublattice represented by black squares (resp. white squares), the height picks $+3$ (resp. $-3$) when crossing a dimer, $-1$ (resp. $+1$) otherwise.
 It is easy to see that the flat configurations should dominate the others: after coarse-graining the long distance physics is well described by the gaussian action of Eq.~(\ref{eq:action}).
-In contrast, the ferromagnetic string (shown in red in Fig.~\ref{fig:heights2}) which we impose corresponds to a maximum slope on the height field.
-This has far reaching consequences, due to the hardcore constraint: Fig.~\ref{fig:heights2} shows (in blue) all the links whose occupation probabilities are automatically set to $0$ and $1$ for a finite slit length $\ell=4$.
-The dimers are therefore completely frozen, and the height field has a maximal slope in the whole frozen region.